giulong/spectrum/docs/README.md

 ---

-# Selecting the environment
+## Selecting the environment

-You can select the driver via the `runtime.environment` node.
+You can select the environment via the `runtime.environment` node.
 As you can see in the internal [configuration.default.yaml]({{ site.repository_url }}/spectrum/src/main/resources/yaml/configuration.default.yaml){:target="_blank"}, its value leverages [interpolation](#values-interpolation) with the default set to `local`: